-At tender age of seven he began studying piano and by 1971 he was studying flute in the School of Music of the Brazilian Symphonic Orchestra.
-He was also a professional actor with the Guanabara Youth Theatre, but eventually returning to music performing with a group of musicians and singers playing a Brazilian music style called "Choro”.
-He also backed up such Brazilian greats Master Cartola, Roberto Gnatalli, Johnny Alf, Banda Black and many others.
+At the age of seven, he began studying piano and by 1971 he was studying flute in the School of Music of the Brazilian Symphonic Orchestra.
+He was also a professional actor with the Guanabara Youth Theater, but eventually returned to music performing, with a group of musicians and singers playing a Brazilian music style called "Choro”.
+He also backed up Brazilian greats, Master Cartola, Roberto Gnatalli, Johnny Alf, Banda Black Rio and many others.

 After the success of Bambu, he released in Brazil and the USA the award-winning album Terra do Índio.

 Terra do Índio was chosen by Jazziz Magazine as one of the best albums of Jazz.

 He then received the Brahma Extra Music Award revelation, with the launch of his instrumental LP Brazilian Piano.